ntgptit/repeatwise/00_docs/01-business-analysis/03-user-stories.md

 ### US-1.6: Update profile

-As a user, I want to update my name, timezone, language, and theme, so that the app matches my preferences and locale.
+As a user, I want to update my name, username (if not set during registration), timezone, language, and theme, so that the app matches my preferences and locale.
 Priority: Must Have — Story Points: 3

 ### US-1.7: Change password